purelb/purelb/README.md

 You should see the POC controller allocate an address and mark that address as "active" in NetBox.
-The controller assigns the address to the service and the MetalLB speakers advertise it as if it had been allocated by the MetalLB controller.
+The controller assigns the address to the service and the PureLB speakers advertise it as if it had been allocated by the PureLB controller.